-Piet is a member of the British Association of Oral and Maxillofacial Surgeons, the International Association of Oral and Maxillofacial Surgeons and a Fellow of the European Board of Oral and Maxillofacial Surgery, and Elected Fellow of the International Academy of Oral and Facial Rehabilitation, which concentrates on comprehensive dental implant treatment in complex conditions requiring additional pre-implant surgery, reconstructive surgery and/or orthognathic surgery.
-He is member of the ITI implant study group and organises and participates regularly in local, national and international pre-implant and dental implant surgery workshops.
+Piet is a member of the British Association of Oral and Maxillofacial Surgeons, the International Association of Oral and Maxillofacial Surgeons, a Fellow of the European Board of Oral and Maxillofacial Surgery, and Elected Fellow of the International Academy of Oral and Facial Rehabilitation, which concentrates on comprehensive dental implant treatment in complex conditions requiring additional pre-implant surgery, reconstructive surgery and/or orthognathic surgery.
+He is a member of the ITI implant study group and organises and participates regularly in local, national and international pre-implant and dental implant surgery workshops.

 You can book an appointment online, or by giving us a call on 020 7368 6611.